snahil/RedHat_Automation_7.5-7.0/readme.md

 Specfication

 * Dependent on Python36.
-* This tool is designed for automation the redhat commands
+* This tool is designed for automation the redhat commands.
-* To perform remote commands both the system should be in the same network
+* To perform remote commands both the system should be in the same network.
 * This tool is independent of the os , just need to clear the dependency.
 * Or you can install Anaconda for resolving all the dependency.
-* If yu install anaconda then their is no need for installing the pip otherwise pip need to be installed using python
+* If yu install anaconda then their is no need for installing the pip otherwise pip need to be installed using python.
 Dependency:

 * Python Library